bhaney/pennbot/README.md

 ```

 By default, Redis will be listening on port 6379 and bound to localhost, meaning
-it will be able to accept connections only from clients running into the same computer it
+it will be able to accept connections only from a hubot running on the same computer it
 is running.
 The conf file is default located in `/etc/redis.conf`.

 To verify that Redis is running you can try `redis-cli ping` which should